Cinema of Ethiopia

-The Cinema of Ethiopia and the film industry in general is a relatively recent phenomenon in Ethiopia.
-The Ethiopian film industry is growing, but faces many problems that have prevented it from fully flourishing.
-Historically live stage theater enjoyed more popularity in Ethiopia, creating a handful of relatively successful stage actors.
-Ethiopian films began modernizing since 2000s, implementing Amharic language, but due to wide home video and DVD distribution, it often frustrated by copyright infringement in presence of piracy.
-This was reduced in early 2010s with an intervention of government and imposition of policy.
-Despite recently developing, the Ethiopian film production continued to be lack of complement quality in relation to world premiere with low budget amateurish style.
+The Ethiopian film industry is growing but faces many problems that have prevented it from fully flourishing.

+Historically, live stage theater enjoyed more popularity in Ethiopia, creating a handful of relatively successful stage actors.
+The first feature-length film was Who is Hirut's father?, which was released to the National Theatre in 1965.
+Moreover, Ethiopian films began modernizing in the 2000s, implementing Amharic, but due to wide home video and DVD distribution, they are often frustrated by copyright infringement in the presence of piracy.
+This was reduced in the early 2010s with the intervention of the government and the imposition of policy.
+Despite recent developments, the Ethiopian film industry continues to lack quality compared to modern world cinema and has a low budget amateurish style.

 History

-The cinema of Ethiopia was introduced in 1897, two years after the first world film was projected on 25 December 1895 in Paris.
-However the growth rate was critically declined as a result of ongoing sociopolitical instability.
-Over decades, the Ethiopian film industry was associated with cultural, religious and national background under pressure of its leaders, advanced historical and documentary films.
+The cinema of Ethiopia was introduced in 1897, two years after the first world film was projected on December 25, 1895, in Paris.
+However, the growth rate critically declined as a result of ongoing sociopolitical instability.
+Over decades, the Ethiopian film industry has been associated with cultural, religious, and national backgrounds and, under the pressure of its leaders, advanced historical and documentary films.

-Berhanou Abebbé wrote in 2003 article Annales d'Ethiopie that a Frenchman introduced the first cinematic artifacts in Ethiopia in 1898, sold to Italian minister Federico Ciccodicola.
-Ciccodicola then offered to Emperor Menelik II as a gift.
-According to historians Berhanou and Richard Pankhurst books before the first public film screening occurred in (1909–1910), the Majesty watched several films over decades.
+Berhanou Abebbé wrote in the 2003 article Annales d'Ethiopie that a Frenchman introduced the first cinematic artifacts in Ethiopia in 1898, sold to Italian minister Federico Ciccodicola.
+Ciccodicola then offered it to Emperor Menelik II as a gift.
+According to historians Berhanou and Richard Pankhurst, before the first public film screening occurred in (1909–1910), the Majesty watched several films over decades.
 In 1923, the first cinema house was completed and built by Ethiopians.
-Berhanou noted that the first cinema house called Pate was owned by MM.
-Baicovich from 1909 to 1910.
+Berhanou also noted that the first cinema house was called Pate; and it was owned by MM.
+Baicovich, which was functional from 1909 to 1910.
 During the first phase of cinema introduction, people were unsatisfactory to watch films.
 Berhanou quoted the French historian Merab, in his Impressions d'Ethiopie (1922), "people apparently didn't like to entertain themselves."